orbeon/orbeon-forms-doc/form-runner/access-control/login-logout.md

     value="true"/>
 ```

-When enabled, before users login, the can contain 2 entries: "Login" and "Register", as shown in the screenshot below.
+When enabled, before users login, the menu contain 2 entries: "Login" and "Register", as shown in the screenshot below.

 ![User menu when logged out](../images/logout-logout-menu-logged-out.png)